avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

-The *V. cholerae* bacterium is usually transmitted by the faecal-oral route, that is, people usually catch cholera by eating food or by drinking water that has been contaminated with human faeces containing *V. cholerae* (Figure 2).
+The *V. cholerae* bacterium is usually transmitted by the faecal-oral route, that is, people usually catch cholera by eating food or by drinking water that has been contaminated with human faeces containing *V. cholerae*.
+Figure 2 summarises what is known about the transmission routes for the current pandemic lineage (7PET lineage) of *V. cholerae*.
 Barriers to disease transmission include handwashing and hygiene, access to toilets, and clean drinking water (e.g. chlorination of stored water; `Nelson et al 2009`_).

 .. figure:: 7PET_Lifecycle.png